TV46/LeafBlower/README.md

-# LeafBlower
+# Leaf Blower
 A tool for blowing leaves

 This tool auto detects the size of your window and moves the mouse in a zig-zag pattern to blow away all of your leaves!

 Feel free to submit pull requests to help out improving my code. :)

 ## Features

 - Esc to exit
 - ~ to pause/resume
 - Auto window size detection
-- 64 bit support 32 bit version coming soon
+- 64 bit support
+- 32 bit support

 ## Roadmap